-Rocky Mountain National Park attracts tourists and outdoor enthusiasts from all over the world — so expect some crowds in Estes Park, but rest assured you’ll be able to find tranquility in the wilderness.
+Rocky Mountain National Park attracts tourists and outdoor enthusiasts from all over the world — so expect some crowds.
+Rest assured you’ll be able to find tranquility in the wilderness.

 There is plenty of camping in the area if that is your cup of tea but you won’t be hard pressed to find other accommodations, either.

-Hiking in Rocky Mountain National Park is a rewarding experience that trumps much of the other trails in Colorado — so think of it like striking gold.
+The hikes near Estes Park present a rewarding experience that trumps much of the other trails in Colorado.
+So think of it like striking gold.

 Our only advice?
 Be prepared for the elevation and remember to leave no trace.